Secretary Perry and Sandia: A science alliance

 The secretary also made it clear at the all-hands that to meet projected future demands, the U.S. will require a healthy supply of all forms of energy, including renewables.
 He proudly noted that during his tenure as governor, Texas saw more growth in wind energy than any state in the nation.

-He urged fans of renewable energy in the room not to panic over proposed federal budget
+He urged fans of renewable energy in the room not to panic over proposed federal budget cuts, because budgets often are subject to intense negotiations and change.
+“The joke in Austin is that the governor’s budget makes a really good doorstop,” he said.

 Later during the site tour, manager Paul Miles of Engine Combustion explained that Sandia is modifying its diesel research laboratories to study natural gas combustion in medium- and heavy-duty engines.